kristinlyndal/data-viz/refugees.md

 ## User Testing

 I showed this first sketch to an early 30s female.
-I was shocked when she told me this looked like a right-wing meme.
+I was shocked when she emotionally told me this looked like an "ultra right-wing meme on Facebook."
+I realized that I hadn't cited my source (palm to forehead).

+I told her to imagine that this was shown on a reputable news site and that all of the data is accurate.
+She told me it still felt skewed because of the dates, it felt like dates were being cherry picked because the dates jumped around.

+After this conversation, I made the following adjustments:
+* Added a sub headline: Top Fiscal Years with Refugee Spots Left Unfilled 1980-2022
+* Added my source: Source: Migration Policy Institute

+I then showed this slightly adjusted sketch to a mid 40s male.
+He said he understood that this year had nearly double the spots left unfilled as any other year since 1980.
+He thought it was critical of Biden, but since he already knew about the problems with bringing refugees into the US and how behind we are, the data made sense.

+I thought about the fact that he probably knew more about refugees in the US than most readers, and I decided that I should add a little more context to up the "trustworthy" factor:
+* Added second sub headline: Despite doubling the spots available for refugee admission to the United States in 2022, most spots go unfilled during Afghan and Ukrainian crises.

 ## Reimagined